imhmdb/Laravel-Shopping-Cart-Api/README.md

   - The User can create more than one cart
   - No product variations are present
   - No payment gateway is integrated with, so I Assumed that the user would enter credit card information to checkout
-  - Assuming that this implementation might need to serve more than a simple api in the future
+  - Assuming that this implementation might need to serve more than a simple API in the future
-  - The Api in question is a RESTful Api
+  - The API in question is a RESTful API
   - We don't need to use the Cart outside the controllers and models.
   - Cart Items Quantities Can be 1 or more but Max is 10.
   - The Cart data is persisted to the database.